 Gender Pay Gap Reporting in Ireland

-For the first time, employers in Ireland must report a series of gender pay gap statistics and must do so by December 2022.
+Employers in Ireland must report a series of gender pay gap statistics and must do so by December each year.
 We provide a complete one-stop service to help employers in Ireland with the difficult new obligations, offering the reassurance of over half a decade of gender pay gap reporting experience.

 Our gender pay gap reporting experience